-The Maintenance and Operations Budget for salaries/benefits increased by \$2.2 million, primarily as a result the Board approved 5% employee pay increase and the establishment of critical new staff positions needed to fully operationalize the Strategic Plan.

-Although the College's entire operating budget increased by approximately \$3.8 million or 4.9% from the previous year, the College was able to fully fund the required contingency fund at \$1,232,752 or 1.5% of the operational budget.
+The Maintenance and Operations Budget for salaries/benefits increased by \$3.2 million, primarily as a result of the Board approved 6.56% Faculty & 4.25% Staff employee pay increases, and the establishment of critical new staff positions needed to fully operationalize the Strategic Plan.
+Notable decreases in expense accounts that aided in accommodating the salaries/benefits increase were in Property Insurance and Other General expenses totaling \$1.1M (~\$800k and ~\$300k respectively).
+Although the College's entire operating budget increased by approximately \$3.1 million or 3.8% from the previous year, the College was able to fully fund the required contingency fund at \$1,273,832 or 1.5% of the operational budget.

-In addition, adjustments - both increases and decreases - have been made for expenditures that are primarily beyond the control of
+In addition, adjustments - both increases and decreases - have been made for expenditures that are primarily beyond the control of the college.
+These "mandatory adjustments" include such items as utilities and telephone, accreditation, computer and software license and legal and audit expenses.

-2014-2015 Expenditures by Function

-Student Academic Services Institutional Support 8.0% Support 7.2% 25.7% Operation : Maintenan 12.8% Instruction Public Service 44.0% 0.02% 25 the college.

-2014-2015 Expenditures by Object

-These "mandatory adjustments" include such items as property insurance, utilities and telephone, accreditation, computer and software licenses and legal and audit expenses.